Person-Centered Practice

 Self Identification

-When we refer to “a student who receives special education services” in preference to “a special education student,” we emphasize the value of the student while minimizing, yet still recognizing, their disability.
-When we say a “person who uses a wheelchair,” instead of saying “wheelchair bound,” we place a greater value on the person, and less on their assistive device.
+When we refer to “a student who receives special education services” in preference to “a special education student,” we emphasize the value of the student while minimizing, yet still recognizing their disability.
+When we say a “person who uses a wheelchair,” instead of saying “wheelchair bound,” we place a greater value on the person and less on their assistive device.